Projecting content from a Windows laptop in a classroom

 4. Turn on your laptop and go to the next section.

-Press the Windows key Windows logo key + P to select a display option.
-The following display options are available when you connect to the projector: PC screen only, Duplicate, Extend, Second screen only.
+Press the Windows key Windows logo key + P (If the Windows key is not present on your keyboard, press Option ⌥ /Start.) to activate the display option menu.
+The following display options are available when you connect to the projector: PC screen only, Duplicate, Extend, Second screen only *.

 reference